Colorful linear programming, Nash equilibrium, and pivots: Introduction

+We emphasize that when we write ``{\sc Colorful Linear Programming}'', with small capital letters, we refer to that problem, as in \bara{}-Onn paper~\cite{BO97}, but when we write ``colorful linear programming'', we mean the study of the family of all problems about finding or deciding the existence of a \pdcs.

 \bara{} and Onn showed that the case of {\sc Colorful Linear Programming} with $k=d$ is NP-complete even if each $\S_i$ is of size $2$, proving that the general case is NP-complete as well.
-It contrasts with the TFNP version of {\sc Colorful Linear Programming}.
+It contrasts with \ccp.
 In this version, when each $\S_i$ is of size $2$, we clearly have a polynomial special case: select one point in each $\S_i$, find the linear dependency, and change for the other point in $\S_i$ for those having a negative coefficient.